 The story has been featured in Texas Lawyer and the Star-Telegram.

-Watch the video and read the court’s opinion below:
+Read the court’s opinion below:

 COURT OF APPEALS